Headless CMS - the strategic opportunity for publishers

 The content editors or managers work on the content in the background, store it in the backend, which is then played out and visible to frontends via the APIs, the interfaces or data mediators.
 Only in the frontend are the content pieces then integrated and visible.
 In this way, the content can be individually adapted and designed for each channel.
 However, not only "own" content can be published via the API.
 The Headless CMS can also fetch content from other systems via the API, such as digital asset management systems.
 This means: This info paired with the self-produced content then appears in the frontend.

 Traditional content management systems have a relatively rigid architecture.
 They consist of a backend and a frontend.
-Content managers maintain the content in the backend that is displayed in the frontend, which is usually the user's own website.
-The content is created so that it looks good in the primary frontend, in this case the website.
-Other channels, such as app, social media, etc., can also be connected to a traditional CMS, but this involves considerable technical effort.
-Additional effort is then required to optimize the content for these additional channels.
-And with each additional channel, complexity increases, both on the technical side and in content management.
+Content managers maintain the content in the backend that is displayed in the frontend, which is usually your own website.
+The content is created in such a way that it looks good in the primary frontend, in this case the website.
+Other channels such as apps, social media etc. can also be connected to a traditional CMS, but this involves considerable technical effort.
+Additional effort is required to optimize the content for these additional channels.
+And with each additional channel, the complexity increases, both on the technical side and in content management.
 This is not only inefficient, but also not scalable.
-Headless CMSs have been developed precisely for such multichannel publishing.
-Since the content is stored form-neutral in the backend, it can be adapted to the respective frontends and published in the different channels without any technical effort.
-It does not matter how many and which channels are connected.

 Focus on value creation